haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/components/ui-expandable-column.md

 ---
-group: UI_Components_guide
+group: UI_组件_guide
-subgroup: components
+subgroup: 组件
 title: Expandable Column сomponent
-menu_title: Expandable Column component
+menu_title: Expandable 表格列组件
 version: 2.2
-github_link: ui_comp_guide/components/ui-expandable-column.md
+github_link: ui_comp_guide/组件/ui-expandable-column.md
 ---

 ## Overview
 The Expandable Column {% glossarytooltip 9bcc648c-bd08-4feb-906d-1e24c4f2f422 %}UI component{% endglossarytooltip %} is an {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} for [Column]({{ page.baseurl }}/ui_comp_guide/components/ui-column.html).
 It alphabetically sorts the options associated with a record/row and renders several options (the number is defined in configuration) into a cell.
 The full list of options is displayed in a tooltip implemented by the Tooltip UI component `<Magento_Ui_module_dir>/view/base/web/js/lib/knockout/bindings/tooltip.js`.

-The Expandable Column component can be used in {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} and the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.
+The Expandable 表格列组件 can be used in {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} and the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.

 ## Structure